 And once again, I felt my heart sink.
 Not only was I worried that he wouldn’t even give me a couple hundred bucks for something worth a lot more, but I realized that I was never going to make enough money piecemealing every single item from my car.

-This led to the height of my panic, and the worst case scenario happened: I popped.
+This led to the height of my panic, and the worst-case scenario happened:

-My panic had nowhere else to go so it reached a precipice and in an instant, I was experiencing the full brunt of panic.
+My panic had nowhere else to go so it reached a precipice and in an instant.
+I was in the height of panic.
+I felt like death had arrived.

-The only way I can explain it is that I had the sudden realization that there was absolutely nothing I could do, and I could either continue fighting a battle I couldn’t win, or I could completely give in.
+The only thing I could think of is that since there was absolutely nothing I could do and I had to accept full defeat, I could either continue fighting a battle I couldn’t win or I could simply give in.
+Having no choice can do this to you.

-And when it blew out, a peace like I never felt washed over and through me.
-Even now, I tear up thinking of that very moment when I was able to let go of attachments.
+When it “blew out”, a peace like I never felt washed over and through me.
+It was a total release of everything I feared in that moment.
+Even now, I tear up thinking of that time.
+It was the first time I felt free from my attachments.

-I hate to use that term, but it’s what saved my life.
+I hate to use the term “submission”, but it’s what saved my life.
 I probably wasn’t going to die that day, but this inner transformation saved my life in ways I didn’t expect.

 After the pop, then the peace washing over me, I gained more clarity than I ever had in my life.
 My mind cleared of any fog or negativity, and I felt new.